 Go Swimming in an Oceanfront Infinity Pool

 Where: North end of Playa Olas Altas on the Mazatlan Malecon.

 When: Always open!

 Ever seen an infinity pool located on prime oceanfront real estate?
 This pool, built in 1914, is still one of the most fun things to do in Mazatlan and doesn’t cost a peso.
-High tide fills this gigantic concrete pool with water as foamy waves crash in all around.
+High tide is the best time to visit this pool as foamy waves crash in all around.
 A section at the front features a shallow area perfect for kids.
-For the best results check Mazatlan’s tide chart before your swim.
+Although the pool is always full check out Mazatlan’s tide chart for the most dramatic results!

 Ride a Vbike in Mazatlan

 Where: Pick up any Vbike 24 hours a day throughout many locations in Mazatlan.

 Vbikes are a great way to cruise down the Mazatlan Malecon, or anywhere in the city.
 Simply download the free Vbike app and choose from hundreds of their bespoke green bicycles throughout the city whenever you wish.

 These bicycles are found at over 50 pick-up/drop-off locations scattered around Mazatlan.
 Just unlock a Vbike with the app and go.
 Simply return the bicycle to any designated Vbike station when you’re done.